s3ql/s3ql/rst/issues.rst

   S3QL first writes data into the cache, it can no longer return an error when it later turns out that the cache can not be committed to the backend.

-* When using python-dugong versions 3.3 or earlier, S3QL supports only CONNECT-style proxying, which may cause issues with some proxy servers when using plain HTTP.
-Upgrading to python-dugong 3.4 or newer removes this limitation.